oracle-livelabs/apex/apex-professional-hol16/managing-applicationdata.md

 You may now **proceed to the next lab**.

 ## What's Next
-In the upcoming hands-on lab, you will learn to Implement Social sign-In (Google) in the online shopping application.
+In the upcoming hands-on lab, you will learn to Implement Social sign-in (Google) in the online shopping application.

 ## Acknowledgements

-- **Author** - Roopesh Thokala, Product Manager
+- **Author** - Roopesh Thokala, Senior Product Manager
 - **Contributor** - Ankita Beri, Product Manager
 - **Last Updated By/Date** - Ankita Beri, Product Manager, January 2024